 You can enable HTTP/2 support in your Spring Boot application with the server.http2.enabled configuration property.
 This support depends on the chosen web server and the application environment, since that protocol is not supported out-of-the-box by JDK8.

-Spring Boot does not support h2c, the cleartext version of the HTTP/2 protocol.
-So you must configure SSL first.
+Spring Boot does not advise using h2c, the cleartext version of the HTTP/2 protocol.
+As a result, the next sections require to configure SSL first.
+If you still choose to use h2c, you can check the dedicated section.